Kobeyond/Codes-for-Machine-Learning/PCA/README.md

 ## How to choose K

-It's very important to choose a appropriate `K` when reducing dimensions: If K is too large, the improvement of data compressing is slim.
+It's very important to choose an appropriate `K` when reducing dimensions: If K is too large, the improvement of data compressing is slim.
 However, if K is too small, too much critical information in data will be dropped, and little will be remained, which will greatly decrease the performance of our model.

 <img width='500' height='365' src="https://github.com/Kobeyond/Codes-for-Machine-Learning/blob/master/PCA/data/choose_k_new.png"/>